uz1pk/Covid-Data-Analysis/Covid Analysis/README.md

-# Data set locations

-You are encouraged to bring in relevant data sets of your own, however these are the ones that we have noted in the project discussion:

 * [Confirmed Cases of COVID-19](https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario) : this is the data set we examined last week

 * [Government of Ontario Datasets](https://data.ontario.ca/dataset)